 Once again, faculty associated with the Doctoral Program in Counseling Psychology have the professional and ethical responsibility to ensure that students are competent to practice psychology.
-To that end, the Director and the Associate Director of the Doctoral Program annually review students..
+To that end, the Program Director and the Director of Clinical Training within the Doctoral Program annually review students.